TRANSPORT FOR NSW

-Sourcing, managing and quality-controlling the fabrication of the artwork.
+Sourcing, managing and quality-controlling the fabrication of the installation.

-The artist commissioned was Bundjalung artist Marcus Ferguson, who has extensive cultural knowledge of the Aboriginal people in the Ballina area and connects much of his work to significant cultural places, landscapes, sites and stories.
+The commissioned Bundjalung artist is Marcus Ferguson, who has extensive cultural knowledge of Aboriginal people in the Ballina area and connects much of his work to significant cultural places, landscapes, sites and stories.